ddurham2/swig-prob1/README.md

 Given:

-C++
+In C++

 	struct Foo ... increments a counter in the ctor, decrements it in the dtor

 	struct Bar : public Foo ...

+	typedef std::shared_ptr<Foo> FooPtr

+In swig:

 	using stl.i to enable swig objects to work with c++ standard containers

-declaring FooPtr as std::shared_ptr<Foo>
 	declaring vector_Foo as an std:::vector<FooPtr>

-In test.py
+In test.py:

 	def test():
 		# we should be able to create a vector<std::shared_ptr<Foo>> from a list of Bar objects
 		v = vector_Foo([Bar(), ])  # this gives an assertion

 	test()